SAP-samples/cloud-btp-cli-api-codejam/exercises/02-authenticating-and-configuration/README.md

 OK
 ```

 > Here's where the plural/singular approach to the group and object in the invocation comes in (we thought about this at the end of the previous exercise).
-The group "accounts" is plural, while the object "subaccount" is singular.
+In the `btp` invocation you just made, group "accounts" is plural, while the object "subaccount" is singular.

-The output details a line for your subaccount, including its ID (which starts `f78e0bdb` here - the ID for your subaccount will of course be different) as well as its name (which is `trial` in this example).
+The output should include a detailed line for your subaccount, showing its ID (which starts `f78e0bdb` here - the ID for your subaccount will of course be different) as well as its name (which is `trial` in this example).

 👉 Try the `target` command again, this time specifying the ID of your subaccount, rather than the display name.
 Here's an example, with output: